Jrue Holiday: 2020–21 season: Sportsmanship Award and First NBA championship

-2021–22 season: Second NBA Teammate of the Year Award
+2021–22 season: Coming up short

-In October 2021, Holiday missed 6 games due to an ankle injury.
-On December 15, 2021, Holiday scored 26 points and recorded 14 assists in a victory over the Indiana Pacers in which Milwaukee was missing its other two "big three" members Giannis Antetokounmpo and Khris Middleton.
-On December 17, Holiday scored a career-high 40 points, grabbed 5 rebounds, and delivered 5 assists along with 2 steals in a 116–112 overtime loss against his former team the New Orleans Pelicans.
-On March 2, 2022, Holiday banked in a driving layup with 1.9 seconds left and the Milwaukee Bucks rallied from a 14-point deficit in the final six minutes to beat the Miami Heat 120–119.
-He finished the game with 25 points, 6 rebounds, 11 assists and 2 steals.
-The following game, Holiday scored 16 of his 26 points in the fourth quarter (10 in the final 5 minutes) along with 8 rebounds and 5 assists in a 118–112 win over the Chicago Bulls.
-On March 31, Holiday recorded a season-high 6 steals, along with scoring 18 points and grabbing a season-high 8 rebounds, in a 120–119 overtime win against the Brooklyn Nets.
+In October 2021, Holiday missed six games due to an ankle injury.
+On December 15, 2021, Holiday recorded 26 points and 14 assists in a 114–99 victory over the Indiana Pacers in which Milwaukee was missing its other two "big three" members Giannis Antetokounmpo and Khris Middleton.
+On December 17, Holiday scored a career-high 40 points, grabbed five rebounds, delivered five assists, and had two steals in a 116–112 overtime loss against his former team, the New Orleans Pelicans.

+On March 2, 2022, Holiday banked in a driving layup with 1.9 seconds left as the Bucks rallied from a 14-point deficit in the final six minutes to narrowly beat the Miami Heat 120–119.
+He finished the game with 25 points, six rebounds, 11 assists, and two steals.
+The following game, Holiday scored 16 of his 26 points in the fourth quarter (10 in the final five minutes) along with eight rebounds and five assists in a 118–112 victory over the Chicago Bulls.
+On March 31, he recorded a season-high six steals, along with scoring 18 points and grabbing a season-high eight rebounds, in a 120–119 overtime victory over the Brooklyn Nets.

-On April 24, during Game 4 of the first round of the playoffs, Holiday posted 26 points and 7 assists in a 119–95 win over the Bulls.
-On May 7, in Game 3 of the Eastern Conference Semifinals, he scored 25 points including the game-winner in a 103–101 win over the Boston Celtics.
-In Game 5, Holiday stopped Marcus Smart on the Celtics' last two plays, recording a block and a steal to preserve the Bucks' lead in their comeback win, overcoming a 14-point, fourth-quarter deficit.
-Holiday finished with 24 points, eight rebounds and eight assists.
-However, the Bucks would go on to lose to Celtics in Game 7 despite Holiday’s 21-point, 5-rebound, 8-assist and 2-steal outing.
+On April 24, during Game 4 of the first round of the playoffs, Holiday posted 26 points and seven assists in a 119–95 victory over the Bulls.
+On May 7, in Game 3 of the Eastern Conference Semifinals, he scored 25 points including the game-winner in a narrow 103–101 victory over the Boston Celtics.
+Four days later in Game 5, Holiday stopped Marcus Smart on the Celtics' last two plays, recording a block and a steal to preserve the Bucks' lead in their 110–107 comeback victory as they overcame a 14-point fourth-quarter deficit.
+Holiday finished the game with 24 points, eight rebounds, and eight assists.
+However, the Bucks lost to in Game 7 on May 15 despite Holiday's 21-point, five-rebound, eight-assist and two-steal outing.